digiltd/oh-rtd-test/Sense-Persistence.md

 Items {
 	Temperature_Item	-> "xxxxx"	:
 	// where "Temperature_Item" is an OpenHAB item
-	// and "xxxxx" is an open.sen.se feed ID enclosed in inverted commas
+	// and "xxxxx" is an open.sen.se feed ID enclosed in double quotes
 	// Values from Temperature_Item are sent to open.sen.se feed "xxxxx" Humidity_Item		-> "yyyyy"	:
 	// where "Humidity_Item" is an OpenHAB item
-	// and "yyyyy" is an open.sen.se feed ID enclosed in inverted commas
+	// and "yyyyy" is an open.sen.se feed ID enclosed in double quotes
 	// Values from Humidity_Item are sent to open.sen.se feed "yyyyy" }
 ```